Classical Greek: an introduction for absolute beginners

 What is the course about?

-On this course you will learn to read Classical Greek from Reading Greek (Cambridge 2016) and by studying original Greek inscriptions from the British Museum Collection.
+On this course you will learn to read Classical Greek from a course book and by studying original Greek inscriptions from the British Museum Collection.

 This is a live online course.
 You will need: